plenigo/plenigo.github.io/pages/sdks/sdks.md

 permalink: /sdks
 ---

-# plenigo SDKs
+# Frisbii Media SDKs

-plenigo offers SDKs for different programming languages.
-These SDKs only encapsulate the existing plenigo API.
+Frisbii Media offers SDKs for different programming languages.
+These SDKs only encapsulate the existing Frisbii Media API.

-## plenigo v3
+## Frisbii Media v3
 1. [Javascript-SDK v3](/sdks/javascript-v3)

-   If you are using plenigo all new version v3 you should use v3 SDK.
+   If you are using Frisbii Media all new version v3 you should use v3 SDK.

 2. [PHP-Integration Examples](/v3_php)